cscart/docs/en/developer_guide/addons/compatibility/adapting_4181_to_4182.rst

        `fn_set_hook('rus_online_cache_register_receipt_request_json_post', $this, $result, $receipt);`

 ==============
-Style Changes
+Style changes
 ==============

 ------------------------------------------
 Usage of color variables instead of colors
 ------------------------------------------

-The use of hardcoded colors has been deprecated. `Use CSS color variables instead<https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties>`_.
+The use of hardcoded colors has been deprecated. `Use CSS color variables instead <https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties>`_.
 Examples:

 - ``#fff``: use ``var(--cs-content-background)`` instead for background color.
 - ``#2d2d2d``: use ``var(--cs-text-color)`` instead for text color.